 Previous trades also have a huge impact on the draft order, but that is figured after the draft order is set.

-The 2020 NFL Draft will be shown live on NFL Network, ESPN and ABC.
-A live stream is also available of the draft after authenticating with television providers.
-The live stream can be viewed on mobile devices or tablets.
+The 2021 NFL Draft was shown live on NFL Network, ESPN and ABC.
+A live stream of the draft was also available after authenticating with television providers.
+The live stream was able to be viewed on mobile devices or tablets.

 The answer to this question depends on what round you are talking about.
 Teams get 10 minutes in the first round to make their selection.
 That time gets cut down by three minutes in the second round, as teams get just seven minutes to make a selection.

 In rounds 3-6, teams are given five minutes to get their selection in.
 Round 7 gives teams just four minutes to make their final selection of the NFL Draft.